vtex/create-react-library/readme.md

 yarn start # runs TSDX with watch flag
 ```

-The second part will be running the `example/` create-react-app that's linked to the local version of your module.
+The second part will be running the `stories/` of Storybook that's linked to the local version of your module.

 ```bash
 # (in another tab)
 yarn storybook # runs Storybook server
 ```

-Now, anytime you make a change to your library in `src/` or to the example storybook documentation `./stories`, `Storybook` will live-reload your local dev server so you can iterate on your component in real-time.
+Now, anytime you make a change to your library in `src/` or to the example storybook documentation `stories/`, `Storybook` will live-reload your local dev server so you can iterate on your component in real-time.

 #### Publishing to npm